ldmcdaniel/angularWeather/README.md

 This is an in-class project at NSS.

-The project was used to teach AngularJS.
+The project was used to teach AngularJS and Grunt.
 It is currently broken and was not fixed during class.
 I plan to fix this at a later time.

 ## What technologies does the project use?